How 6 Mississippi officers tried to cover up their torture of 2 Black men

 The officers warned Jenkins and Parker to "stay out of Rankin County and go back to Jackson or ‘their side’ of the Pearl River,” court documents say, referencing an area with higher concentrations of Black residents.

-Kristen Clarke, head of the Justice Department’s Civil Rights Division, said the trauma “is magnified because the misconduct was fueled by racial bias and hatred" that recalled the 1964 kidnapping and killing of three civil rights workers.
+Kristen Clarke, head of the Justice Department’s Civil Rights Division, said the trauma “is magnified because the misconduct was fueled by racial bias and hatred" that recalled that a sheriff's deputy was also involved in one of Mississippi's most notorious crimes — the 1964 kidnapping and killing of three civil rights workers by Ku Klux Klan members.

 After Dedmon summoned “The Goon Squad," the officers crept around the ranch-style home to avoid a surveillance camera.
 They kicked down the carport door and burst inside without a warrant.